Ghani Akbar: Indo-Pakistani War of 1965

-The formation reached the target airfield at 5:30 in the afternoon and unleashed heavy fire upon the base.
-The attack proved to be a resounding success.
-The airbase was severely damaged and inoperable for the remainder of the war, and over a dozen IAF aircraft were destroyed, including several state-of-the-art MiG-21 fighter aircraft, freshly acquired by India from the Soviet Union.
+Ghani Akbar (who at the time was a Flight Lieutenant) was flying in the eighth position, and was therefore the last man to drop his bombs over the airbase.
+However, upon dropping his payload he was unsatisfied with the damage he had inflicted, and spotted multiple other IAF targets still intact.

 An artist's rendition of a Ghani Akbar during the PAF raid at Pathankot in India.
 Medal on the left is the Sitara-e-Jurat, medal on the right is Sitara-e-Harb 1965.

-Ghani Akbar (who at the time was only a Flight Lieutenant) was flying in the eighth position, and was therefore the last man to drop his bombs over the airbase.
-However, upon dropping his payload he was unsatisfied with the damage he had inflicted, and spotted multiple other IAF targets still intact on the ground.
 Akbar doubled back, and despite being ordered to retreat by his commanding officers, he initiated a second attack, and proceeded to destroy another IAF MiG-21 aircraft.
 Upon completing his second attack, Akbar realized he was extremely low on fuel and would be unable to reach Peshawar in time to land safely.
 Fearing that he would have to eject over Indian territory, Akbar swiftly retreated, and despite facing heavy anti-air fire and low visibility due to smog, he successfully landed at a PAF Base in Sargodha.
 Throughout his career as a fighter pilot, Akbar initially flew the American North American F-86 Sabre, and later the Canadair Sabre (Canadian variant), which he cited as superior.